thinkgradient/MachineLearningOps/README.md

 5. For **Workspace name** give it a name (e.g. MLOpsYourName)
 6. For **Resource group** give it a name (e.g. MLOpsYourNameRGR)
 7. For **Location** please select: West Europe
+8. Click the button **Create** to create the Machine Learning workspace

+### AML workspace information needed for the labs jupyter notebook

+Once the Azure Machine Learning workspace has been created, please click on the AML Service in the Azure portal and capture the following information which you will use in a labs Jupyter Notebook.
+- **Subscription ID**
+- **Location**
+- **Resource group**
+- **Workspace name** which is just the name of the AML service

+You will use this information in the **00-AML-Workspace-Setup / 00-setup** jupyter notebook